0305.00 Active Bystandership, Intervention, and Anti-Retaliation

 1. This policy establishes guidelines for members to comply with Bureau policy and state law regarding the duty to intervene, instructs members on intervention and active bystandership strategies and techniques, and outlines existing policies and procedures for intervening in and reporting misconduct.

-3. The Bureau acknowledges that giving members the tools to identify potential warning signs and intervene is critical to community trust, harm reduction, and member wellness.
-The goal is for members to be proactive in identifying certain conduct before it escalates.
+3. The Bureau acknowledges that giving members the skills to identify potential warning signs and intervene is critical to community trust, harm reduction, and member wellness.
+The goal is for members to be proactive in identifying and mitigating harmful behavior before it escalates.

 4. Integrity and accountability are key factors in creating institutional changes.
 Affirming its commitment to the ABLE Project’s objective centered on changing law enforcement culture, the Bureau will enhance its efforts to create a work environment that promotes active bystandership, accountability, encourages proactive intervention, and does not tolerate retaliation for intervention.